United Kingdom Capital Gains Tax Calculator 2025

 Step-by-Step Guide for Calculating Capital Gains Tax in the UK

-• Total income for the year (used for determining applicable tax brackets)
+• Total Income: Used for determining applicable tax brackets.

 1. Determine Your Tax-Free Allowance

-For 2024, the annual Capital Gains Tax (CGT) allowance is £3,000.
-If your total gains for the tax year are below this threshold, you won’t owe CGT on those gains.
-However, if your gains exceed this amount, only the amount over £3,000 is subject to tax.
+For 2024, the annual Capital Gains Tax (CGT) allowance is £6,000.
+If your total gains are below this threshold, no CGT is owed.

 2. Calculate Your Capital Gain or Loss